Logiqx/gps-details/docs/devices/garmin/power/README.md

 It is possible to confirm all the the satellite settings by examining [GPS Events](../developer/gps-events.md) in FIT files.
 This is planned for the near future, once I receive some FIT files from the fenix 9.
 It is also worth noting that the [battery estimates](https://docs.google.com/spreadsheets/d/1JgJJNWAgFoC59cPQnlPvR_oOnTK9rUo2PIFP8X9-_PE/edit?usp=sharing) go a long way to corroborating what I have said in this document.

+Whether or not Garmin are still using the Synaptics SYN4778 (like the fenix 8) remains to be seen.
+Hopefully [Ferhad Fidan](https://www.f-blog.info/garmin-fenix-8-review-but-only-the-internals/) will treat us to a future teardown of the fenix 9!